justinhartman/Webserver-Error-Pages/README.md

-# Apache Error Pages Replacement
+# Apache, Nginx and IIS HTTP Error Pages Replacement

-These Apache Error Pages project is a drop-in replacement of beautifully designed, user-friendly Apache 2 error pages.
-If you're tired of having _boring_ Apache error pages displayed to users then these might just be the solution for you.
+The Apache, Nginx and IIS Error Pages project is a drop-in replacement of beautifully designed, user-friendly Apache 2, Nginx and IIS error pages.
+If you're tired of having _boring_ error pages displayed to users then these might just be the solution for you.

 As of Version 2.0.0 there is now additional support for Nginx, Microsoft IIS and other webservers.
 Installation instructions are similar to Apache 2 and more details are contained below.